Tayx94/graphy/README.md

 Let's make Graphy the go-to for stats monitoring in Unity!

 I would really appreciate any contributions!
 Below you can find a roadmap for future planned features and optimisations that you might be able to help out with.
-If you want to make a pull request, please do it on the "dev" branch.
+If you want to make a big pull request, please do it on the "dev" branch.

 Create a GitHub issue if you want to start a discussion or request a feature, and please label appropriately.